-So… do I add another chapter or do I pare this unkempt garden of memories down?
+So… do I add another chapter or do I weed this unkempt garden of memories down?
 Since I was at 275 pages of text, paring down—weeding out and transplanting, to continue the metaphor—seemed the better choice.

-I’m sure you’ve experienced this: lovely scenery, great costumes, an exposition of characters, an action that sets up a conflict.
+I’m sure you’ve experienced this: lovely scenery, great costumes, an exposition of characters, and an action that sets up a conflict.
 This is a great beginning, but let’s see if it all comes together at the end.